-The Better world section in each unit of Time Travellers introduces students to a real-world topic associated with one of the Sustainable Development Goals that has relevance to their life and interests, and explores some of the most important issues related to it through images, a video, activities and a project.
+The Better world, Better me section in each unit of Time Travellers introduces students to a real-world topic associated with one of the Sustainable Development Goals that has relevance to their life and interests, and explores some of the most important issues related to it through images, a video, activities and a project.

-In the Watch me grow section, students are invited to get to know themselves better, reflect on how they interact with others and learn how to form the positive relationships the world needs to successfully achieve the SDGs.
+They are also invited to get to know themselves better, reflect on how they interact with others and learn how to form the positive relationships the world needs to successfully achieve the SDGs.